 First and foremost, addiction treatment helps to address an unhealthy communication pattern with your father.
 Talking to your father is your first step in moving your father towards addiction therapy.

 Express your emotions and thoughts to your family.
-This step could help other members in your family to lead towards a journey of recovery and self-discovery.
+This step could help other members of your family to lead towards a journey of recovery and self-discovery.

 Choose a place and time where your father is not currently drinking.
 The confrontation could become emotional.
 So it is ideal for practicing what you’re going to say before you mean it.